2003–04 All-Ireland Senior Club Football Championship

 The 2003–04 All-Ireland Senior Club Football Championship was the 34th staging of the All-Ireland Senior Club Football Championship since its establishment by the Gaelic Athletic Association in 1970-71.
-The championship began on 19 October 2003 and ended on 17 March 2004.
+The competition began on 19 October 2003 and ended on 17 March 2004.

-Nemo Rangers were the defending champions, however, failed to qualify after being beaten by Na Piarsaigh in the third round of the 2003 Cork County Championship.
+The defending champion was Nemo Rangers; however, the club did not qualify after being beaten by Na Piarsaigh in the third round of the 2003 Cork County Championship.

-On 17 March 2004, Caltra won the championship following a 0-13 to 0-12 defeat of An Ghaeltcaht in the All-Ireland final at Croke Park.
+On 17 March 2004, Caltra won the compeititoin following a 0–13 to 0–12 defeat of n Ghaeltacht in the All-Ireland final at Croke Park.
 It remains their only championship title.

-Caltra's Michael Meehan was the championship's top scorer with 4-19.
+Caltra's Michael Meehan was the competition's top scorer with 4–19.

 Team changes

 The Waterford club champions did not contest the Munster Club Championship due to a delay in the completion of the Waterford County Championship.